Where to Watch USA vs. Belgium (and the Rest of the World Cup) in Memphis

 4600 Merchants Park Cir. | Collierville

-If you're out in the 'burbs, Nashoba is hard to beat.
-This Collierville sports bar and gastropub has 60-plus high-definition TVs and giant LED walls—designed so every seat feels like the best seat in the house.
-They'll have all World Cup games on with big screens and sound on, and no live music during matches so nothing competes with the action on the pitch.
+Out in the 'burbs, Nashoba has 60-plus HD TVs and giant LED walls so every seat feels like the best one.
+All World Cup games are on with sound up, and no live music during matches so nothing competes with the pitch.

 Cooper's